lnxchk/chefdk-fundamentals/scene_06.md

 To verify an instance means to:

-* create a virtual or cloud machines, if needed
+* create a virtual or cloud instances, if needed
 * converge the instance, if needed
 * And then execute a collection of defined tests against the instance

-In our case, our machine has already been created and converged so when we run `kitchen verify` it will execute the tests that we will later define.
+In our case, our instance has already been created and converged so when we run `kitchen verify` it will execute the tests that we will later define.

 > It works as the other commands do with regard to parameters and targeting instances.